 I was an undergraduate at Cornell University and went to graduate school at the University of Chicago, where I studied with Leonard Krieger, a once famous historian, now largely, but regrettably and unjustifiably, forgotten.
 I received my Ph.D. from Chicago in 1980 and have been at MU since 1984, since 2003 as Curators’ Professor of History, since 2019 as Curators' Distinguished Professor of History Emeritus.
 From 2005 to 2010, I was chair of the history department.

 Another unexpected element of the book has been its global scope.
 A German-language edition of the biography, Karl Marx: sein Leben und sein Jahrhundert appeared with the C.H.
 Beck Verlag in Munich, simultaneously with the English-language one.
-Reviews in German and Swiss newspapers have been quite favorable, and the German popular history magazine Damals [Back Then] named the Marx biography the 2013 “history book of the year.”
-Spanish Brazilian, French, Slovenian, Turkish, Chinese, Japanese and Iranian editions have also been published.
+Reviews in German-language newspapers were quite favorable, and the German popular history magazine Damals [Back Then] named the Marx biography the 2013 “history book of the year.”
+Since then, Spanish, Brazilian, French, Slovenian, Turkish, Chinese, Japanese and Iranian editions have also been published.
 I have done interviews about the book with German, Swiss, Australian and French radio, as well as with Slovenian television, e-mail interviews about the book with magazines and journals in India, China and Iran, and written about the book for a Brazilian popular science magazine.

 Property and Civil Society in South-Western Germany, 1820-1914,Oxford and New York: Oxford University Press, 2005.